 Step #6: Book your lodging

-Choosing where to stay at Disney World can be overwhelming.
+Choosing the best place to stay at Disney World can be overwhelming.
 But, it doesn’t have to be!
 The above steps will help you to find the perfect resort for your family without all the stress.
-For more planning help, see our step-by-step planning guide, best resources, and quick tips.
-Happy travels!